KurtKuhn/AWS-Chat/README.md

 ## Technologies

 * AWS S3 - Hosts the basic site
-* A@S Lambda - Processes the logic and communication with various connected AWS services
+* AWS Lambda - Processes the logic and communication with various connected AWS services
 * DynamoDB - Stores the messages on, letting the users to update and create data, as well read previous messages
 * Cognite - Allows the user to create custom usernames and passwords
 * IAM - Used to handle policies and roles for each connected AWS service